Pakistan: Police blasphemy killings raise new concerns – DW – 09/26/2024

 Last week, Shah Nawaz, a 32-year-old doctor in Pakistan's Sindh province, was shot by police, who claimed he had resisted arrest after being accused of insulting Islam's Prophet Muhammad and sharing "blasphemous" content on social media.

-Nawaz's family rejected the police's claims, and said he was killed while in custody after surrendering to police, whom the family said told him he would have a chance to prove his innocence.
+Nawaz's family rejected the police's claims and said he was killed while in custody after surrendering to police.
+The family said authorities told him he would have a chance to prove his innocence.

 It was the second such killing in a week.
 On September 12, a 52-year-old man in Balochistan province was killed while held in custody at a police station for blasphemy accusations.